ladybirdweb/faveo-server-images/_docs/installation/installer/cli.md

 <img src="https://lh6.googleusercontent.com/-Gh5codKaHw00G2a3IHezQaGl0r8KrvHpxl8hnAlbe5zn24P1ow3AQ89Q3AYCdtZmP74EUfi3LPFcAgZ3I6VnxV5KTYbwyYO1S0nrfblnl9z9xDhTLVrMiCgkLkvE-izwh2R-ppP" alt="" />

-On installation user_name, email and password are displayed on the screen.
+On completion user_name, email and password are displayed on the screen.
+You can use this to login to Faveo

 Congratulations!
 Faveo is installed and operational!